Lasiocyano sazimai

 How should I keep a Brazilian Blue Tarantula?

 For this particular creature, you can start with a small Terrestrial Terrain enclosure if under a ¼” - 1.2” spiderling (sling), and when they get to be about 1” in size, you will want to upgrade to the medium or large Terrestrial Terrain enclosure.
-Feed them as slings once a week, twice if their opisthosoma (abdomen) looks small, but if the opisthosoma is wider than their prosoma (pneumothorax), then wait a couple of days to feed.
+Feed them as slings once a week, twice if their opisthosoma (abdomen) looks small, but if the opisthosoma is wider than their prosoma (cephalothorax), then wait a couple of days to feed.
 For juveniles or adults, stick to feeding once a week, nothing larger than their opisthosoma.
 Make sure to keep a full water dish at all times; wider and deeper is fine.
 Your tarantula can’t drown; they float on water.

 How long could a Brazilian Blue Tarantula live?